AlibabaCloudDocs/arms/intl.en-US/Synthetic monitoring/Features of the console/Task overview/Overview of network tasks.md

 ## Procedure

+1. Log on to the [ARMS console](https://arms-intl.console.aliyun.com/).
-1. In the left-side navigation pane, click **Synthetic Monitoring**.
+2. In the left-side navigation pane, click **Synthetic Monitoring**.
-2. On the Scheduled Synthetic Monitoring page, find a task and click the name of the task or **Details** in the rightmost column.
+3. On the Scheduled Synthetic Monitoring page, find a task and click the name of the task or **Details** in the rightmost column.

     The Task Overview page appears.
 You can select a time range in the upper part of the page.